gouthamkasula22/AI-Powered-Enterprise-Platform/README.md

 - **Infrastructure Layer**: Database implementations, external API integrations (Anthropic, Stability AI, Google AI)
 - **Presentation Layer**: FastAPI routes and API schemas

-Key backend technologies include Alembic for database migrations, Redis for caching and background tasks, and comprehensive test coverage using pytest with async support.
+Key backend technologies include Alembic for database migrations, Redis for caching and background tasks, and pytest for automated testing with async support.
 The Excel processing uses pandas, openpyxl, and includes a custom code validator with sandboxing.

 ### Frontend Stack
 The frontend uses React 18 with Vite for fast development and optimized builds.
 It's styled with Tailwind CSS for a modern, responsive design.
 State management uses React Context API, and routing is handled by React Router v6.